Eva Franch i Gilabert

-Eva Franch i Gilabert (born 10 December 1978 in Ebro Delta) is a Catalan architect, curator, critic and educator based in New York City who works in the fields of contemporary art, architecture, and public space.
-From 2010 to 2018, she was executive director and chief curator of Storefront for Art and Architecture in New York.
-From 2018 to 2020, Franch was director of the Architectural Association School of Architecture in London.
-She is currently a visiting lecturer at Princeton University.
+Eva Franch i Gilabert (Deltebre, 10 December 1978) is a Catalan architect, curator, critic and educator based in New York City who works in the fields of contemporary art, architecture, and public space.
+She was executive director and chief curator of Storefront for Art and Architecture in New York from 2010 to 2018, then became the first female permanent director of the Architectural Association in London.

 Early life and education

 Eva Franch i Gilabert grew up in Deltebre, a town 100 mi southwest of Barcelona in Catalonia, working in her mother's hair salon before leaving to study architecture in Barcelona and Delft.
 It is said a potential career as a figure skater had been cut short by injury at the age of 17, after which Franch studied architecture.

 Franch holds master’s degrees in architecture with honors from both ETSA Barcelona (2003, UPC Universitat Politècnica de Catalunya), and Princeton University (2007).
 She also studied at the School of Fine Arts and the School of Philosophy in Barcelona/UB, and at TU Delft as part of the European Erasmus Exchange Programme.